-Who will receive a bill for a Foundation Medicine test if it is ordered less than 14 days after an inpatient or outpatient is discharged?
+Who will receive a bill for a Foundation Medicine test if it is ordered less than 14 days after an inpatient is discharged?

-If a physician submits an order less than 14 days after an inpatient or outpatient is discharged, Foundation Medicine will bill the hospital for performing the test.
+If a physician submits an order less than 14 days after an inpatient is discharged, Foundation Medicine will bill the hospital for performing the test.

 What if I have to cancel a test?